vectorvalor2/RDP/README.md

 /*Inject The Safe Simulated Game Development Environment utilizing core layers to build the workflow*/

-/*Enable File Uploading & Downloading from seeded buckets to the studio*/
+/*Enable File add/remove, Downloads and Uploads from seeded buckets to the studio*/

 /*Enable object drag-drop, add performance logs, and build material editor*/